 An EHT STA with dot11EHTOMIOptionImplemented that is equal to true shall set dot11OMIOptionImplemented to true.

-An EHT STA that transmits a frame with an A-Control subfield of HE variant HT Control field, which includes an EHT OM Control subfield shall concatenate the OM Control subfield within the same A-Control subfield after the EHT OM Control field.
-An EHT STA shall not include an EHT OM Control field in an A- Control field unless the OM Control field is present in the same A-Control field.
+An EHT STA that transmits a frame with an A-Control subfield of HE variant HT Control field that includes an EHT OM Control subfield shall concatenate the EHT OM Control subfield with the OM Control subfield within the same A-Control subfield, and the OM control subfield is after the EHT OM Control field.(#17097) An EHT STA shall not include an EHT OM Control field in an A- Control field unless the OM Control field is present in the same A-Control field.

 NOTE 1—An EHT STA is an HE STA and as such inherits all the functionalities defined in 26.9 (Operating mode indication).

-NOTE 2—Based on the requirement to concatenate the OM Control subfield after an EHT OM Control subfield and the definition of OMI initiator and OMI responder in 26.9 (Operating mode indication), an EHT STA that transmits a frame including an EHT OM Control subfield is an OMI initiator, and an EHT STA with dot11EHTOMIOptionImplemented to true that receives a frame including an EHT OM Control subfield is an OMI responder.
+NOTE 2—Based on the requirement to concatenate the OM Control subfield after an EHT OM Control subfield and the definition of OMI initiator and OMI responder in 26.9 (Operating mode indication), an EHT STA that transmits a frame including an EHT OM Control subfield is an OMI initiator, and an EHT STA with dot11EHTOMIOptionImplemented equal(#17987) to true that receives a frame including an EHT OM Control subfield is an OMI responder.

 For an EHT STA that is an OMI initiator or an OMI responder, the rule described in 26.9.3 (Transmit operating mode (TOM) indication) that applies to HE TB PPDU shall also apply to EHT TB PPDU.